 Dispersal of the moth from infested areas occurs on a broad front through adult flight, assisted by the wind, and through the passive transport of adult moths or infested leaves in or on cars and other vehicles.
 Transportation by vehicles appears to be responsible for the sudden appearance of the moth in towns and cities a long way from known areas of infestation.

-There is no requirement to report sightings of this pest to us.
-However, for an opportunity to help monitor its spread and contribute to other research into horse chestnut leaf miner visit www.ourweboflife.org.uk
+There is no requirement to report sightings of this pest to us but you can help monitor its spread and contribute to other research into horse chestnut leaf miner - www.ourweboflife.org.uk